dhirajsriram/Pokedex-React-V2/README.md

 ### Build

 Run `npm run build` to create a production optimized build of the application.
-We can approch deployment in two ways.
+We can approach deployment in two ways.
 - You can serve the build folder with a static server by doing the following commands from the root directory.
 ```
 yarn global add serve
 serve -s build
 ```
-- The build folder already has all the assets (Javascript, CSS) minified and transpiled.
-You may also choose to deploy the build directory directly onto your server which may inturn serve the files over the web.
+- The build folder already has all the assets (JavaScript, CSS) minified and transpiled.
+You may also choose to deploy the build directory directly onto your server which may in turn serve the files over the web.

-### Deployment Stratergy
+### Deployment Strategy

 The application has been deployed in the following domain (https://healthdex.netlify.com/).
 The server follows **continuous deployment**.
 Netlify is linked to the github repo.
 Any commits made the repo triggers the build command on the server and serves the latest version of the code.